-The Investment Panel has translated these objectives into a suitable strategic asset allocation benchmark for the Scheme.
+The Pensions Committee has translated these objectives into a suitable strategic asset allocation benchmark for the Scheme.
 All day to day investment decisions have been delegated to the Scheme's authorised investment managers.
 The strategic benchmark has been translated into benchmarks for the Scheme's investment managers which are consistent with the Scheme's overall strategy.
-The Scheme benchmark is consistent with the Investment Panel's views on the appropriate balance between maximising the long-term return on investments and minimising short-term volatility and risk.
+The Scheme benchmark is consistent with the Pensions Committee views on the appropriate balance between maximising the long-term return on investments and minimising short-term volatility and risk.